The four MAIN causes of World War I explained

 An 'alliance' is an agreement made between two countries, where each side promises to help the other if required.

-By the dawn of the First World War, most European countries had entered into one or more alliances with other countries.
+By the dawn of the First World War, many European countries had entered into one or more alliances with other countries.

-What made this an important cause of WWI, was that many of these alliances were military in nature: that if one country attacked or was attacked, all of their allies had promised to get involved as well.
+What made the formation of alliances an important cause of WWI, was the fact that these alliances were designed for mutual defense: meaning that if one member was attacked, others were bound to defend them.

 Imperialism